Removal of singularities and Gromov compactness for symplectic vortices: Convergence modulo bubbling

-\begin{proof} Let $z_{j}\in Z$ be a singular point of the sequence $(A_{\nu},u_{\nu})$, and choose a holomorphic disc $B \to \Sig$ such that the singular point $z_{j}$ gets identified with the origin, where $B \subset \C$ denotes the closed unit disc.
-As we have seen in Remark \ref{RemarkLocalFromGlobal}, locally in this chart the vortex $(A,u)$ gets identified with a triple $(\Phi,\Psi,u)$ satisfying the vortex equations
+\begin{proof} We apply Theorem \ref{TheoremRemovalOfSingularities} to each of the finitely many singular points in~$Z$.
+Let $z_{j}\in Z$ and choose a holomorphic chart $\C \supset B \to \Sig$ such that the origin is mapped to $z_{j}$.
+By Remark \ref{RemarkLocalFromGlobal}, locally in this chart the vortex $(A,u)$ gets identified with a triple $(\Phi,\Psi,u)$ satisfying the vortex equations